MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 ## Validate fetchXml query results generated by Copilot

-The following steps will guide you through the process to validate (and potentially reuse) [FetchXml](/power-apps/developer/data-platform/use-fetchxml-construct-query) queries in Power Automate cloud flows.
+The following steps guide you through the process to validate (and potentially reuse) [FetchXml](/power-apps/developer/data-platform/use-fetchxml-construct-query) queries in Power Automate cloud flows.

 ### Step 1: Make a copy of the FetchXml query